fedelemantuano/udemy-ansible-certification/Exercise_2.md

   Use `lineinfile` module for this exercise.

-- Create a playbook to install `developments tools` and `system roles`
+- Create a playbook to install `developments tools` on all hosts and `system roles` only on control node
 - Create a playbook to change the content of `/etc/motd`, with the following line:

     _This hosts is a webserver_